vacp2p/rfc/content/docs/rfcs/57/README.md

 ```

 Using `message.meta`, the relay node shall calculate the `app-message-hash` of the received message using `public-key-topic`, and with the values above, the signature should be verified, making the node `Accept` the message and relaying it to other nodes in the network.

-## Statically-Mapped Communities

-Basic idea:
-Each [Waku message](/specs/14) is signed with key material provided by the community owner.
-Relay nodes only relay messages that have the correct signature.
-Community infrastructure nodes are provided with the necessary key material, too.

 ## Owner-Mapped Communities